theseniordads/monomental/DOCS/README.md

 If we were doing this on the Atari platform, we'd have probably given up trying recover the source code for the full demo, but we wondered: if you can develop for the Atari on a modern platform, can you similarly use the modern platform to make it easier to reverse-engineer the source code and data from an Atari binary?

-We realised that, even enchanced tools at our disposal, it would proably be a huge undertaking, and we'd probably regret even starting it pretty soon!
+We realised that, even with the enchanced tools at our disposal, it would probably be a huge undertaking, and we'd probably regret even starting it pretty soon!
 But we decided to give a try, and if it wasn't working, at least we'd have tried, but if it did work, we would have learned a lot about developing and debugging for the Atari platforms on a modern system!

 Hold your seatbelts- let's go!!!!